snayyar00/snayyar00/README.md

 **Talking about Personal Stuffs:**

-- 👨🏻‍💻 I’m currently working as Full Stack Software Developer at Remitbee;
+- 👨🏻‍💻 I’m currently working as Full Stack Software Developer at Blaise Transit;
-- 🚀 I’m currently studying at Simon Fraser University ;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me: sidharth15nayyar@gmail.com;
 </br>